szabgab/slides/php-programming/testing-php.md

-We subclass the WebTestCase class which provides a <command>get</command>
-method to retrieve a web page given a URL.
+We subclass the WebTestCase class which provides a `get` method to retrieve a web page given a URL.

 In itself that's not yet an assertion so we wrap it with